pivotal/docs-tap/learning-center/runtime-environment/training-portal.hbs.md

 ## <a id="use-external-list-of-ws"></a>Use an external list of workshops

-If you are using the training portal with registration disabled, and you are using the REST API from a separate website to control creation of sessions, you can specify an alternate URL for providing the list of workshops.
+If you are using the training portal with registration deactivated, and you are using the REST API from a separate website to control creation of sessions, you can specify an alternate URL for providing the list of workshops.

 This helps when the REST API creates a session and cookies are deleted or a session URL is shared with a different user.
 This means the value for the `index_url` supplied with the REST API request is lost.